People in the Lab

 Julia Kreiner is co-advised by Stephen Wright.
 Her undergraduate work was with Brian Husband, on ploidy levels in the Brassicaceae family.
 She is interested in the population genomics of weed adaptation to agriculture.

 Tia did her MSc on the comparative population genetics in Medicago lupulina and its associated bacteria.
-She is currently a co-advised PhD student with John and Megan Frederickson.
-Besides doing an awesome MSc, she is very good at yoga.
+She is currently a co-advised PhD student with John and Megan Frederickson studying rhizobia diversity across latitude and rates of evolution in rhizobia and legume genomes.
+Besides being an awesome PhD and person, she is very good at teaching yoga.
+Some of Tia’s greatest accomplishments include successfully appraising her PhD and holding a headstand for one minute.

 Georgia started grad work in the lab in 2016.
 She is interested in the evolution of range limits.
 She has amazing coffee making skills, having worked previously as barrista.
 On a weekly basis, she has an additional project idea that would take 3 people 7 years of work to complete.